-With the modification of the college admission, students can apply for the Japanese department via multiple ways: (i) Stars Program, (ii) Personal Application, and (iii) Admission by Examination and Placement.
+With the modification of the college admission, students can apply for the Japanese department via multiple ways: (i) Stars Program, (ii) Personal Application, and (iii) Advanced Subjects Test.
 Under these college admission processes, students with special interests and talents in subjects are welcome to apply for undergraduate programs in the Department of Japanese.
 In addition, there is also a special undergraduate program of Japanese which attracts both general and mature students.
 Students in either program in this department are strongly encouraged to participate in any Japan-related activities and events, such as international exchanges, Japan-Taiwan Youth Exchange Program, study abroad programs, Japanese-Language Proficiency Test, and study groups for further Japan studies.
 The Department of Japanese was the first department at Tamkang University to set up one-year study abroad programs with partner universities in Japan.
 Every year, approximately fifty students participate in the programs and study in Japan for one academic year.
 Not only are the courses held inside the classroom, but there are also non-recurring special invited talks that take place for students’ better and deeper understanding of Japan.

 The department receives voluntary contributions from alumni, faculty, staff, publishers, companies and local organizations each year.
 The contributions go toward purchasing educational resources, study materials and equipment.
 The funds also directly support student scholarships as well as allowing them access to a high-quality, affordable education.
 The department is making effort to boost the number of donors in the future in order to improve the quality of education.